Choosing your main DAW isn’t easy. Each one has a specific workflow that impacts your creativity and, ultimately, the quality of music you produce.

 I can see the case being made for either of the two approaches.
 I lean towards the Studio One approach to audio editing, but that’s because I’ve grown up using similar mechanics in Cubase.

 Although Reaper’s approach is less cluttered, it somehow feels less intuitive.
 I could barely imagine figuring that stuff out by myself without spending 15 minutes watching a YouTube tutorial.

 But that could just be me, as I am slightly biased in this regard.

 Ease Of Use

-Studio One is probably one of the most accessible DAW’s to learn.
-Every menu and window is tailored to be as simple as it can be.
+Studio One is probably one of the most accessible DAWs to learn.
+Every menu and window is tailored to be as simple as possible.
 Additionally, most of the functions are executed through drag and drop, so you’ll learn most of the basic actions by yourself without the need for tutorials.